-I demonstrate mixing flash with natural backlighting for hair and rim lighting effects.
+I demonstrate mixing flash with natural light as backlighting for hair and rim lighting effects.

-Traditional portrait lighting is the foundation of all good portraiture.
+Traditional portrait lighting patterns are the foundation of all good portraiture.
 This is something I stress in several of my eBooks, and in this post, I’ll describe the five basic lighting patterns and include a video for reference.
 I hope you find it useful.
-The five lighting patterns are listed here: Short Lighting: good for […]
+The Five Portrait Lighting Patterns Short Lighting: good for most… Read more »

 One of the most amazing things I’ve seen in a long time; photographer Richard Renaldi taking two strangers, constructing an intimacy, and making it real (even if just for a moment).